Are you wondering what audio interface has the best preamps?

 Related Post: How to Connect a Preamp to an Audio Interface.

 Conveniently, some interfaces come with tube preamp features.

-For example, the Air Mode effect in the Focusrite Clarett 2Pre is a tube preamp feature.
+As mentioned before, Air Mode in the Focusrite Clarett+ 2Pre is a tube preamp feature.

 Another example is Vintage Mode in the Universal Audio Volt 2.

 It adds a bit of distortion to give your audio a more classic vintage feel.

 Some factors to consider when looking for the best audio interface are high-resolution converters (24-bit/192kHz), low latency, a robust build quality, low noise preamps, and advanced features to aid your recording process.

 Ultimately, the best way to tell if an interface is a good choice is to read reviews from trusted sources.